-- 1. (1) In this Law "terrorism" means the use or threat of action where- - (a) the action falls within subsection (2), - (b) the use or threat is designed to influence the government or to intimidate the public or a section of the public, and - (c) the use or threat is made for the purpose of advancing a political, religious or ideological cause.
+- 1. (1) In this Law "terrorism" means the use or threat of action where - (a) the action falls within subsection (2), - (b) the use or threat is designed to influence the government [or an international organisation] or to intimidate the public or a section of the public, and - (c) the use or threat is made for the purpose of advancing a political, religious or ideological cause.

-^a Article XXI of Billet d'État No. XXI of 2001 and Article II of Billet d'État No. VI of 2002.
+Article XXI of Billet d'État No. XXI of 2001 and Article II of Billet d'État No. VI of 2002.

-- (2) Action falls within this subsection if it - - (a) involves serious violence against a person, - (b) involves serious damage to property, - (c) endangers a person's life, other than that of the person committing the action, - (d) creates a serious risk to the health or safety of the public or a section of the public, or - (e) is designed seriously to interfere with or seriously to disrupt an electronic system. - (3) The use or threat of action falling within subsection (2) which involves the use of firearms or explosives is terrorism whether or not subsection (1)(b) is satisfied. - (4) In this section - - (a) "action" includes action outside the Bailiwick, - (b) a reference to any person or to property is a reference to any person, or to property, wherever situated, - (c) a reference to the public includes a reference to the public of a country or territory other than the Bailiwick, and
+- (2) Action falls within this subsection if it - - (a) involves serious violence against a person, - (b) involves serious damage to property, - (c) endangers a person's life, other than that of the person committing the action, - (d) creates a serious risk to the health or safety of the public or a section of the public, [...] - (e) is designed seriously to interfere with or seriously to disrupt an electronic system[, or] - [(f) involves the commission of an offence, or is an act, of a type described in any of the articles of the conventions or other instruments set out in Schedule 10.] - (3) The use or threat of action falling within subsection (2) which involves the use of firearms or explosives is terrorism whether or not subsection (1)(b) is satisfied. - (4) In this section - (a) "action" includes action outside the Bailiwick,

-- (d) "the government" means the States of Guernsey, the States of Alderney, the Chief Pleas of Sark or the government of a country or territory outside the Bailiwick. - (5) In this Law a reference to action taken for the purposes of terrorism includes a reference to action taken for the benefit of a proscribed organisation.
+- (b) a reference to any person or to property is a reference to any person, or to property, wherever situated, - (c) a reference to the public includes a reference to the public of a country or territory other than the Bailiwick, and - (d) "the government" means the States of Guernsey, the States of Alderney, the Chief Pleas of Sark or the government of a country or territory outside the Bailiwick. - (5) In this Law a reference to action taken for the purposes of terrorism includes a reference to action taken for the benefit of a proscribed organisation.